-1. In early fall, stop cutting roses and let plants form hips (seedpods) as they being to prepare themselves naturally for winter.
+- In early fall, stop cutting roses and let plants form hips (seedpods) as they being to prepare themselves naturally for winter.
 If you trim them while temperatures are still warm, they may try to produce tender new growth that would just get zapped during a cold snap.

-2. After the first frost in fall and night time temperatures are dipping into the 20s, protect plants from freezing and thawing cycles by piling soil over the base of the plant; cover the bud union (a swollen area on the main stem where the top of the plant was grafted to the roots) and up to about a foot of the plant.
+- After the first frost in fall and night time temperatures are dipping into the 20s, protect plants from freezing and thawing cycles by piling soil over the base of the plant; cover the bud union (a swollen, scabby-looking area on the main stem where the top of the plant was grafted to the roots) and up to about a foot of the plant.
 Use fresh topsoil or compost, not soil scraped from around the plant.
 Pile dry, shredded leaves or bark chips on the mounded soil.

-In areas where winter means sub-zero temperatures and frigid, drying winds, you may need to take more extreme measures to help your roses survive.
+In northern areas where winter means sub-zero temperatures and frigid, drying winds, you may need to take more extreme measures to help your roses survive.

-2. Gently tip the plant on its side and lay it in the trench.
-Cover it with soil.
+- Cover the rose with soil.
 Pile a 2-inch layer of shredded leaves on top of the soil.

 Standard roses have their graft union near the soil line, making it easy to protect the most important part of the plant.
 Tree roses, however, have their graft union a few feet off the ground.
 Follow these steps to adequately protect them.

-1. In mild-winter areas, pile straw around the base of a tree rose.
+- In mild-winter areas, pile straw around the base of a tree rose.
 In cold-winter areas, use soil instead of straw; soil will provide more insulation.

-2. Place a framework of wooden stakes around the tree.
+- Place a framework of wooden stakes around the tree.

-3. Wrap a generous length of burlap around the stakes to enclose the tree.
+- Wrap a generous length of burlap around the stakes to enclose the tree.
 Secure the fabric using twine or wire.

-4. Fill the enclosure with dry leaves or straw.
+- Fill the enclosure with dry leaves or straw.
 In extremely cold areas, treat tree roses as you would other roses, by burying them in trenches.

 Overwinter potted roses by moving them into an unheated garage or to a sheltered place next to the south side of your house.
 In regions with extra-cold winters, protect each plant by placing it, pot and all, in a roomy cardboard box and packing the box with shredded newspaper or dry leaves.
 Surround the box with bales of hay.